 Sometimes shows sell out and there are no TeenTix tickets available.
 So you might want to call ahead and ask about TeenTix ticket availability before you head out.
 Phone numbers for participating box offices are always listed on the TeenTix event calendar.

 - Just say, “Hi!
 I am a TeenTix member and I’d like to come to the show tonight.
 Do you think there will be a ticket for me?”
 The people who work in TeenTix participating box offices are really nice and happy to help out!
 They will either say “Sure, come on down!” or “No, probably not.”
 And then you’ll know!

 U.S. military free summer museum admission

 Blue Star Museums offers free admission during summer to the nation’s active-duty military personnel and their families, including National Guard and Reserve.
-The program is a collaboration among the National Endowment of the Arts, Blue Star Families, the Department of Defense, and more than 1,500 museums across America.
+The program is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.